ovh/docs/pages/platform/databases/information_04_faq/guide.en-au.md

 ### How can I manage authorized accesses to my database instance ?

-Once your database instance is created, you can manage authorized IPs or IP blocks through the OVHcloud Control Panel, terraform or via API.
+Once your database instance is created, you can manage authorized IPs or IP blocks either in the OVHcloud Control Panel or via Terraform or the API.
 You need at least 1 authorized IP to access your service.

 Please read our [Getting started guide](/pages/platform/databases/databases_01_order_control_panel) to get a step by step documentation.

 ### How can I add new users for my database instance ?

-Once your database instance is created, you can manage database users through the OVHcloud control panel, terraform or via API.
+Once your database instance is created, you can manage database users either in the OVHcloud control panel or via Terraform or the API.
 You need at least 1 created and configured user.
 Please read our [Getting started guide](/pages/platform/databases/databases_01_order_control_panel) to get a step by step documentation.